MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 #### Task 1: Stop and deallocate the Azure VM

-> [!NOTE]
-> You will be using the Azure VM you created in this lab in the next lab, so rather than deleting it, you will stop and deallocate it to eliminate its compute charges.
+> **Note**: You will be using the Azure VM you created in this lab in the next lab, so rather than deleting it, you will stop and deallocate it to eliminate its compute charges.

 1. In the Azure portal, navigate to the page displaying the Azure VM **eshoponweb-vm** you deployed in this lab